 Four out of five people have periodontal disease and don’t know it!
 Most people are not aware of it because the disease is usually painless in the early stages.

-Not only is it the number one reason for tooth loss, research suggests that there may be a link between periodontal disease and other diseases such as, stroke, bacterial pneumonia, diabetes, cardiovascular disease, and increased risk during pregnancy.
+Not only is it the number one reason for tooth loss, but research also suggests that there may be a link between periodontal disease and other diseases such as stroke, bacterial pneumonia, diabetes, cardiovascular disease, and increased risk during pregnancy.

 Signs and symptoms of periodontal disease:

 Bleeding gums – Gums should never bleed, even when you brush vigorously or use dental floss.

 Loose teeth – Also caused by bone loss or weakened periodontal fibers (fibers that support the tooth to the bone).

 New spacing between teeth – Caused by bone loss.

 Persistent bad breath – Caused by bacteria in the mouth.